venturadan/startup/notes.md

 1. review readings/slides I missed
 2. find out what was the review about/how it was done?
 3. Can I take the midterm?
 Take it.
+4. Understand local storage (did that happen this week?
+I think so...)

 # Week 8
 1. Bounced all the way back to UX/UI design stuff.
 Why?
 Spring thing.
 If we do it, we should do it with CSS (or before even?)